I hate my job

 I’m being bullied at work

-You love your job but your boss is so evil you’re expecting Beelzebub to crawl out one of his nostrils.
-Or a well-respected colleague keeps making digs about your personal life.
+You love your job but your boss is so evil you’re half expecting them to grow cartoon horns from their head.
+Or maybe a well-respected colleague keeps making inappropriate digs about your personal life when no one else is around.
 Sound familiar?
 Here’s what you should do…

-• Start making a log of all the ‘bullying’ in a diary.
-You don’t necessarily have to take it to tribunal, but psychologically you’ll feel like you’re doing something
+- Start making a log of all the incidents in a diary.
+You don’t necessarily have to take it to tribunal, but it’ll be a good form of catharsis.

-• If you feel you’re being picked on for your race, gender, age, religion, disability or sexuality, this is illegal and should be stopped immediately
+- If you think that you’re being picked on for your race, gender, age, religion, disability or sexuality, know that it’s illegal and should be stopped immediately.

-• Read our bullying at work article for detailed tips on how to tackle it
+- Take a look at bullying at work article for detailed tips on how to tackle it.

 Don’t just sit there and do nothing

-“If you just sit there and think ‘I’ll see what happens’, before you know it years have gone by and employers will want to know why you didn’t move a year ago,” she says.
-“You need to come across as enthusiastic and energetic in this type of job market.”
+“If you just sit there and think ‘I’ll see what happens’, before you know it years have gone by.
+Employers will want to know why you didn’t move a year ago,” she says.
+“Instead, you need to come across as enthusiastic and energetic.
+Especially in this type of job market.”

-Only you can control your future, and it will only get better if you take an active role in changing it.
-There will be times when you feel like you’re banging your head against a metal pole.
-If it gets too much, give yourself a week off to just watch TV and feel miserable.
-Then get back to searching for what you really want to do.
+Ultimately, you’re in charge of your future.
+The truth is it’ll only get better if you take an active role in changing it.
+Of course, there’ll be times when you feel like you’re banging your head against a metal pole.
+But if it gets too much, you can always give yourself a week off to just watch TV and feel miserable.
+Then get back to searching for what you feel good doing.

 Next Steps